voxel51/fiftyone/docs/source/user_guide/app.rst

 For group datasets, a compound index should be added in addition to the individual field index when using the default `slice` App setting.
-Note that `slice` mode is the default App setting.
 See :ref:`Groups in the App <groups-app>` for more information about `slice` mode.

 .. code-block:: python
     :linenos: